Machine learning with tree tensor networks, CP rank constraints, and tensor dropout: Abstract

 \section{Abstract}

-Tensor networks approximate order-$N$ tensors with a reduced number of degrees of freedom that is only polynomial in $N$ and arranged as a network of partially contracted smaller tensors.
-As suggested in [arXiv:2205.15296] in the context of quantum many-body physics, computation costs can be further substantially reduced by imposing constraints on the canonical polyadic (CP) rank of the tensors in such networks.
-Here we demonstrate how tree tensor networks (TTN) with CP rank constraints and tensor dropout can be used in machine learning.
-The approach is found to outperform other tensor-network based methods in Fashion-MNIST image classification.
-A low-rank TTN classifier with branching ratio $b=4$ reaches test set accuracy 90.3\% with low computation costs.
+\emph{Abstract}---Tensor networks developed in the context of condensed matter physics try to approximate order-$N$ tensors with a reduced number of degrees of freedom that is only polynomial in $N$ and arranged as a network of partially contracted smaller tensors.
+As we have recently demonstrated in the context of quantum many-body physics, computation costs can be further substantially reduced by imposing constraints on the canonical polyadic (CP) rank of the tensors in such networks [arXiv:2205.15296].
+Here, we demonstrate how tree tensor networks (TTN) with CP rank constraints and tensor dropout can be used in machine learning.
+The approach is found to outperform other tensor-network-based methods in Fashion-MNIST image classification.
+A low-rank TTN classifier with branching ratio $b=4$ reaches a test set accuracy of 90.3\% with low computation costs.
 Consisting of mostly linear elements, tensor network classifiers avoid the vanishing gradient problem of deep neural networks.
 The CP rank constraints have additional advantages: The number of parameters can be decreased and tuned more freely to control overfitting, improve generalization properties, and reduce computation costs.
-They allow us to employ trees with large branching ratios which substantially improves the representation power.
+They allow us to employ trees with large branching ratios, substantially improving the representation power.